domRiddle/ASF/Logging.md

 ---

+## ASF integration

+ASF includes some nice code tricks that enhance it's integration with NLog, allowing you to catch specific messages more easily.

+NLog-specific ```${logger}``` variable will always distinguish the source of the message - it will be either ```BotName``` of one of your bots, or ```"ASF"``` if message comes from ASF process directly.
+This way you can easily catch messages considering specific bot(s), or ASF process (only), instead of all of them, based on name of the logger.

+ASF tries to mark messages appropriately based on NLog-provided warning levels, which makes it possible for you to catch only specific messages from specific log levels instead of all of them.

+ASF logs extra info, such as user/chat messages on ```Trace``` logging level.
+Default ASF logging logs only ```Debug``` level and above, which hides that extra information, as it's not needed for majority of users, plus clutters output containing potentially more important messages.
+You can however make use of that information by re-enabling ```Trace``` logging level, especially in combination with logging only one specific bot of your choice.

+---

 ## Default logging

 Using custom NLog config automatically disables default ASF one, which includes ```ColoredConsole```, ```EventLog``` (if ASF is started as a service) and ```File``` (otherwise).
 In other words, your config overrides **completely** default ASF logging, which means that if you e.g. want to keep ```ColoredConsole``` target, you must define it yourself.
 This allows you to not only add **extra** logging targets, but also disable or modify **default** ones.